 You will find gourmet ingredients in a gourmet section of a grocery store or in stand-alone gourmet stores.
 For example, some grocery stores have typical cheeses in the dairy aisle but have a gourmet cheese section for higher-quality and imported cheeses.

-What Is a Gourmet Restaurant and Chef?
+What Are a Gourmet Restaurant and Chef?

 Gourmet restaurants prepare dishes from the highest quality ingredients with impeccable technique.
 They can serve food that challenges the palate or offers a twist from a traditional dish.
-For example, a gourmet mac and cheese may use Gruyere, a cheese that is almost exclusively made in France and Switzerland.
+For example, gourmet mac and cheese may use Gruyere, a cheese that is almost exclusively made in France and Switzerland.
 A beef dish such as crab-stuffed filet mignon with whiskey peppercorn sauce is gourmet because the sauce and stuffing are unique and challenge the taste of filet mignon on its own.